A Generalized Stueckelberg-Higgs gauge theories: Generalized Higgs gauge theory

 in which we have an infrared (IR) mass $M$ and an ultraviolet mass (UV) $m$ in term of the Podolsky parameter.
 Interesting the (IR) and the (UV) regime are tied by the interaction.
-In the free case (q=0) we have (5+2) degrees of freedom (Podolsky+complex scalar; Maxwell+Proca+complex scalar) but when we turn on the interaction we have (3+3+1) degrees of freedom (Proca+Proca+Higgs).
+In the free case ($q=0$) we have (5+2) degrees of freedom (Podolsky+complex scalar = Maxwell+Proca+complex scalar) but when we turn on the interaction we have (3+3+1) degrees of freedom (Proca+Proca+Higgs).
+Therefore, we see how the generalized photon eats the Goldstone boson, shifting the Podolsky parameter and gaining an extra longitudinal degree of freedom.
 The first three terms of the previous Lagrangian density are exactly equal to the Lagrangian density for the generalized Stueckelberg model (\ref{Lagra}).
 This allows us to apply the analysis presented in the previous sections and analogously quantize the generalized Higgs model by writing the transition amplitude in covariant form:

 where the effective Lagrangian density for the generalized Higgs model $\mathcal{L}_{{e}}$ is defined as